Best yoghurt in Australia reviewed

 Flavour

-The sourness is fairly low, and much below that of Tamar Valley.
+The sourness is fairly low.
 Some people may find this more approachable, but I would prefer a little more sourness to balance out the rich creaminess personally.

 Overall, the taste is quite good though.
 And it definitely does come across as a natural yoghurt with clean ingredients.